When Responsibility Stopped Being About Me

 • Putting someone else’s needs ahead of my own

-• Absorbing stress so they didn't have to
+• Absorbing stress so they did not have to

 • Making sure stability existed even when it was hard to maintain